 In addition to the preparation and visual inspection of trend plots, statistical trend testing may be used to test for statistically significant water level, arsenic, selenium, sulfate, and/or chloride trends over time at selected wells, although based on recent trends visual analysis is expected to be sufficient for the remediation phase.
-If warranted based on visual examination of trends throughout 2017, nonparametric or parametric statistical tests for trend (e.g., Mann-Kendall tests or linear regression tests) may also be conducted as a more quantitative measure of trends.
+If warranted based on visual examination of trends throughout 2018, nonparametric or parametric statistical tests for trend (e.g., Mann-Kendall tests or linear regression tests) may also be conducted as a more quantitative measure of trends.
 Appropriate statistical methods for evaluating trends in groundwater data, including Mann-Kendall and linear regression testing, are discussed in EPA's Unified Guidance (EPA, 2009).
 Software that would be used to conduct trend analysis may include EPA's ProUCL Version 5.0 (Singh and Maichle, 2013), Groundwater Statistics Tool (EPA, 2014c), the Mann-Kendall Toolkit (GSI, 2012) or similar calculation tools.
 Note that, during remediation phase performance monitoring, changes in concentration at individual wells are expected to be more visually apparent and may be variable as contaminant loading to groundwater from source areas decreases and the groundwater system adjusts to a new post-IM steady state condition.
-Statistical trend testing (or other statistical tests) will be more explicitly incorporated into the attainment phase performance monitoring program, in order to determine whether concentrations at individual monitoring wells meet remediation target levels.
+Statistical trend testing (or other statistical tests) will be more explicitly incorporated into the CMI Work Plan and the attainment phase performance monitoring program, in order to determine whether concentrations at individual monitoring wells meet remediation target levels.

-Note that, in addition to the well set selected for performance evaluation trend analysis in the 2017 CAMP, groundwater contaminant trends are also tracked at an extensive set of wells throughout the full spatial extent of the arsenic and selenium plumes.
-Updated plume maps and associated trend plots will be prepared following each of the semiannual groundwater quality monitoring events in 2017.
+In addition to the well set selected for performance evaluation trend analysis in the 2018 CAMP, groundwater contaminant trends are also tracked at an extensive set of wells throughout the full spatial extent of the arsenic and selenium plumes.
+Updated plume maps and associated trend plots utilizing this more extensive well set will be prepared following the October 2018 groundwater quality monitoring event.